Beam Therapeutics

 Beam Therapeutics Inc. is an American biotechnology company conducting research in the field of gene therapies and genome editing.
 The company is headquartered in Cambridge, Massachusetts.
-In the development of therapies, the company relies on CRISPR and prime editing, whereby single nucleotides in a DNA sequence can be modified without cutting the DNA, theoretically reducing the likelihood of off-target effects compared to previous CRISPR-based methods.
+In the development of therapies, the company relies on CRISPR base editing and prime editing, whereby single nucleotides in a DNA sequence can be enzymatically modified without producing double-strand breaks.

 History

 Founded in 2017, the company traces its origins to the Broad Institute of the Massachusetts Institute of Technology and Harvard University.
 Co-founders include David R. Liu and Feng Zhang.
 Prior to its IPO, the company raised nearly $1 billion in venture capital from investors.
 In a February 2020 IPO, the company raised $180 million.

 In January 2022, Pfizer and Beam Therapeutics announced a collaboration to develop therapies for rare diseases using CRISPR.

+In 2026 clinical trial results were published on Beam's investigational medicine, ristoglogene autogetemcel, a CRISPR-based gene therapy for treatment of sickle cell disease.